dyno-might/dyno-might.github.io/2021-08-17-general-intelligence.md

 ### Simulations
 {:.no_toc}

 The simplest simulator would be to just generate people along a line.
-Formally, let **w** be a vector, representing the direction of variation, as a vector.
-To generate a person (i.e., a set of test scores), draw a random number **g** from a standard [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) and then multiply it with **w**.
+First, pick some direction of variation.
+Then, to simulate a person (i.e. a set of test scores), draw a random number **g** from a standard "bell curve" [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) to represent their position along the main direction.

-Here's an example.
-Since we have three tests, you need three numbers to specify a direction.
-If you use the direction **w = (1, -1, 1.5)**, you'll get a dataset that looks like this:
+Here's an example, where we choose a direction of variation similar to the dataset above.
+If you simulate a bunch of people, you'll get a dataset that looks like this:

 <!--
 ![factor analysis with no noise](/img/g/3dplot/line.gif)